 Signing up for credit cards through partner links earns us a commission.
 Here’s our full Advertising Policy.

-One of the best ways to gauge the ongoing value of a card is not how popular it is for new applicants, but rather how often folks keep it after the first-year glow of a big welcome bonus and waived annual fee wears off.
+One of the best ways to gauge the ongoing value of a card is not how popular it is for new applicants, but rather how often folks keep it after the first-year glow of a big welcome bonus wears off.

-The Citi Premier℠ Card is a keeper for many – in fact, several of us on the MMS team have kept it for years (I’ve had mine for 4 and use it frequently).
-It comes with a hefty welcome bonus of 50,000 Citi ThankYou points (worth at least $625 in travel) after spending $4,000 on purchases within the first 3 months of opening your account.
+The Citi Premier℠ Card is a keeper for many – in fact, several of us on the MMS team have kept it for years (I’ve had mine for four and use it frequently).
+It comes with a hefty increased welcome bonus of 60,000 Citi ThankYou points (worth at least $750 in travel) after spending $4,000 on purchases within the first three months of opening your account.
 But it’s the Citi Premier’s benefits and perks that make it so compelling as a long-term card.

 I’ll share why the Citi Premier has stayed in my wallet year after year, and why it’s the best Citi ThankYou points card for most travelers.